mrimbault/ephemeral-machines/README.md

 ~~~
 manage.sh upgrade <OPTIONS>
   MANDATORY OPTIONS (mutually exclusives):
-    -n <project_name>  Name of the configuration to be upgraded
+    -n <configuration_name>  Name of the configuration to be upgraded
     -A                       Upgrade all configurations into the main directory
   OPTIONAL OPTIONS:
     -d <global_dir>    Main directory used for the configurations
+    -f                 Force upgrade, even if the version is already installed
     -h                 Print this help
 ~~~